-Chelsea Clinton's Quotes About Ivanka Trump Reveal How Much Their Relationship Has Changed
+These Chelsea Clinton Quotes About Ivanka Trump Show This Relationship Has Changed

 Being the first daughter can't be an easy task.
 Even though the position may not come with any political power, there's still a lot of pressure that comes with being associated with the leader of the free world.
 Well, the two might have been friends in the past, but these Chelsea Clinton's quotes about Ivanka Trump show that a lot has changed since Donald Trump took office.

 Clearly Chelsea Clinton and Ivanka Trump have had different experiences as first daughters.
 Clinton enjoyed her adolescent years in the White House while her father took care of the politics.
 Ivanka, on the other hand, is not only a grown woman but also is arguably Donald Trump's right hand while dealing with political matters.

 The two women are obviously very different, but they do share one common thread: their position as first daughter.
 Despite their differences, Clinton admits that she and Trump were friends prior to the election.
 However, during an interview on The Late Show with Stephen Colbert in March, Clinton revealed she and Trump don't really communicate anymore or see eye to eye on issues.

 "I have not spoken to her in a long time," Clinton told Colbert.
 "It's clear, though, that she has supported policies and decisions that I don't agree with.
 I've been very vocal about my opposition to President Trump."